Gamey404/gamey-blog/content/posts/pinephone-apps.md

 | PostmarketOS | foliate |

 ## Portfolio:
 Portfolio is a very minimal mobile first file manager made with GTK3 and written in Python.
-It's now the default for most Phosh distros and I probably wouldn't add it here nowdays because people know about it qute well but it's here and it's awesome so whatever I guess.
+It's now the default for most Phosh distros and I probably wouldn't add it here nowdays because people know about it quite well but it's here and it's awesome so whatever I guess.
 There are still some nice to have features lacking like proper archive support and favorites but if you used Portfolio once you just have to love it.
 While mobile optimized apps are great only the mobile first approach shows what Libhandy can truly do and it's amazing!

 | ![](/../screenshots/Portfolio/20210724_08h48m36s_grim.png) | ![](/../screenshots/Portfolio/20210724_08h49m01s_grim.png) |
 |-------|-------|-------|